Skip to contents

 check_poly_formula(y ~ I(x^2) + I(x^3))

-#> Warning: 'formula' not an increasing polynomial: 'eq.label' is NA!
+#> Warning: 'formula' not an increasing polynomial: 'eq.label' set to NA!

 #> [1] FALSE